MO436-MC934/notebooks/README.md

 on innovative enhancements, and enables hardware vendors to streamline optimizations for their platforms.

-Details about this project are in the [First Project](https://github.com/MO436-MC934/notebooks/wiki/1.ONNX#1open-neural-network-exchange--onnx) in the wiki.
+Details about this project are in the [ONNX Section](https://github.com/MO436-MC934/notebooks/wiki/1.ONNX#1open-neural-network-exchange--onnx) in the Wiki.

 ## Second Project: The GLOW Plataform